-The Scattered Site Redevelopment Plan as proposed is substantially consistent with Dover's 2007 Master Plan and 2006 TOD Plan.
+The Downtown Scattered Site Redevelopment Plan as amended is substantially consistent with Dover's 2018 Master Plan Reexamination, 2007 Master Plan and 2006 TOD Plan.
 This document furthers a number of objectives that the Town has set for historic preservation, redevelopment and land use.